eveseat-plugins/seat-inventory/documentation/seat-inventory.md

 Allows you to view the seat-inventory pages and the data on this page.
 As of right now, the UI still shows all buttons as if you have edit permissions, but it fails as soon as you press submit.

 ##### Permission Edit Inventory
-Allows you to change the configuration, create stocks and group, or generally anything that is permanently stored on the server.
+Allows you to change the configuration, create stocks and views, or generally anything that is permanently stored on the server.

 ##### Permission Create Workspaces
 Allows you to create new workspaces.
 More on them below.